Premiership of Recep Tayyip Erdoğan: Justice

 In March 2006, the Supreme Board of Judges and Prosecutors (HSYK) for the first time in Turkey's history held a press conference and publicly protest the obstruction of the appointment of judges to the high courts for over 10 months.
 It claimed Erdogan wanted to fill the vacant posts with his own appointees which Erdoğan was accused of creating a rift with the Turkey's highest court of appeals (the Yargitay) and high administrative court (the Danıştay).
 Erdogan claimed that the constitution gave power of assigning members to his elected party.

 In May 2007, the head of the top court in Turkey has asked prosecutors to consider whether Erdogan should be charged over critical comments regarding the election of Abdullah Gul as president.
 Erdoğan said the ruling was "a disgrace to the justice system", and criticized the Constitutional Court which had invalidated a presidential vote because a boycott of other parties meant there was no quorum.
 Prosecutors have already investigated his earlier comments, including saying it had fired a "bullet at democracy".
 Tülay Tuğcu, head of the Constitutional Court, condemned Erdoğan for "threats, insults and hostility" towards the justice system.

 The Turkish parliament agreed to reduce the age of candidacy to the parliament from 30 to 25 and abolished the death penalty in all instances, including war time.

 Health

 In April 2006, Erdoğan unveiled a social security reform package demanded by the International Monetary Fund under a loan deal.
-Erdoğan claimed that the move, which was passed with fierce opposition, was the one of the most radical reforms.
+Erdoğan claimed that the move, which was passed with fierce opposition, was one of the most radical reforms.
 Turkey's three social security bodies were united under one roof, bringing equal health services and retirement benefits for members of all three bodies.
 Under the second bill, everyone below the age of 18 will be entitled to free health services, irrespective of whether they pay premiums to any social security organization or not.
 The bill also envisages a gradual increase in the retirement age.
 Starting from 2036, the retirement age will eventually increase to 65 as of 2048 for both men and women.

-In January 2008, the Turkish Parliament adopted a law on a complete prohibition of smoking in the most of the public places.
+In January 2008, the Turkish Parliament adopted a law on a complete prohibition of smoking in most of the public places.